ElevendyThree/ND-FEWD-P4/README.md

-Moved "print" css to only load if page is being printed Images changed to "*_tmb" and optimized for 100px50px display size Images added to img folder instead of downloaded from host site
+Moved "print" css to only load if page is being printed Images changed to "*_tmb" and optimized for 100px50px display size Images added to img folder instead of downloaded from host site Commented out Google fonts, were never used on this page